This month marks almost 8 years of training for me.

 Can YOU Transform In 1 Year With A Good Program?

 Prior to writing this post, I never put my 1 year skinny-fat transformation picture on my blog before because I didn’t want to give you unrealistic expectations.

 The truth is that while it’s possible to transform in ONE YEAR, I don’t know if I could have done it without professional guidance.

 During this year of my training I had the opportunity to be coached by the world champion in partner stunts and I regularly went to some of the best endocrinologists in my country to discuss the endocrine system (testosterone, estrogen, stress and the thyroid).

-The world champion in partner stunts didn’t tell me exactly how to eat and train, but he changed my definition of HARD TRAINING.
+The world champion in partner stunts didn’t tell me exactly how to eat and train, but by observing how he trained I learned what hard training meant.